 Network Policy Server (NPS) allows you to create and enforce organization-wide network access policies for client health, connection request authentication, and connection request authorization.
-In addition, you can use NPS as a Remote Authentication Dial-In User Service (RADIUS) proxy to forward connection requests to a server running NPS or other RADIUS servers that you configure in remote RADIUS server groups.
+In addition, you can use NPS as a RADIUS proxy to forward connection requests to NPS or other RADIUS servers that you configure in remote RADIUS server groups.

 NPS allows you to centrally configure and manage network access authentication, authorization, and client health policies with the following three features:

-To configure NPS as a RADIUS server or a NAP policy server, you can use either standard configuration or advanced configuration in the NPS console or in Server Manager.
+To configure NPS as a RADIUS server or a NAP policy server, you can use either standard configuration or advanced configuration in the NPS console.
 To configure NPS as a RADIUS proxy, you must use advanced configuration.

 With standard configuration, wizards are provided to help you configure NPS for the following scenarios:

 NAP policy server

 RADIUS server for 802.1X wireless or wired connections

 To configure NPS using a wizard, open the NPS console, select one of the preceding scenarios, and then click the link that opens the wizard.